CCrocilla/horizon-shop/README.md

 #### The user needs to accept the Terms & Conditions Checkbox to being able to move forward.
 #### A Reset and a Submit buttons are included.
 #### The Reset Button resets the form.
-#### After clicking on the Submit Button, if the form is correctly filled in, the user is redirected to the same page and a notification is displayed informing the user that the request has been submitted successfully.
+#### After clicking on the Submit Button, if the form is correctly filled-in, the user is redirected to the same page and a notification is displayed informing the user that the request has been submitted successfully.
 #### Following the form, the page shows a map where the Horizon Shop HQ's Location is displayed.
 #### Below the Map the Horizon Shop HQ’s Company Contact Details are displayed (Office address, Email, Phone Number).